 Spacing Your Oakland Holly Trees

-For a seamless planting, plant your Oakland Holly 6 feet apart.
+For seamless plantings, plant your Oakland Holly 6 feet apart.
 Space them 9+ feet apart for gaps between the plants.

 Suggested Companion Plants